Last Updated: September 13, 2022

 Students who receive RFEs should make appointments with ISS Advisors and bring their notices with them.
 ISS advisors will review them and help prepare appropriate responses.

-USCIS generally does not deny OPT applications if students meet all eligibility criteria and their applications are received prior to the deadlines.
-If applications are rejected/denied, however, students should contact their ISS advisors to discuss options, which may include reapplying for OPT.
+If applications are rejected/denied, however, students should contact their ISS advisors to discuss options, which may include reapplying for OPT, if possible.

 While on OPT